nickbauman/modelme/README.md

-## ModelMe: Using the Kinect as a measurement / body model capture tool
+## ModelMe: Kinect for measurement / model capture

 Starting with:
     modelme_client/